Vector art of fire hydrants of various colours

 A yellow fire hydrant at the side of the road.
 In the distance, a truck approaches.

-My hometown of Kamloops mostly paints its hydrants yellow with a white bonnet.
+My hometown of Kamloops paints its hydrants yellow with a white bonnet.

 The largest port of a Kamloops hydrant exhibits another colour code that can be found across the province.
 The main cap can either be yellow or black depending on whether it is threaded or uses a Storz connection.